 If a child is told he’s “smart” for earning a high score on a test, he might assume he’s not smart if he makes a mistake.

-“Kids come to that conclusion by themselves,” Schroder said.
+“Kids come to that conclusion by themselves,” Schroder says.